togglebyte/anathema-guide/src/runtime.md

 ) -> Option<Event> { }
 ```

-This function receives any events that weren't catched by ctrl-c or tabbing.
+This function receives any events that weren't caught by ctrl-c or tabbing.
 Returning `None` will stop the propagation of the event to the components.

 ## Configuring the runtime